Spotless, a reproducible pipeline for benchmarking cell type deconvolution in spatial transcriptomics

 Synthspot

 We generated synthetic spatial datasets using the synthspot R package, whose spot generation process is modeled after that of SPOTlight (Elosua-Bayes et al., 2021).
-This simulator generates synthetic spot data by considering the gene expression of one spot as a mixture of the expression of n cells, with n being a random number between 2 and 10 that is sampled from a uniform distribution.
-To generate one spot, the simulator samples n cells from the input scRNA-seq data, sums their counts gene by gene, and downsamples the counts.
+This simulator generates synthetic spot data by considering the gene expression of one spot as a mixture of the expression of cells, with being a random number between 2 and 10 that is sampled from a uniform distribution.
+To generate one spot, the simulator samples cells from the input scRNA-seq data, sums their counts gene by gene, and downsamples the counts.
 The target number of counts for downsampling is picked from a normal distribution with mean and standard deviation of 20,000±5000 by default, but these values can be changed by the user.
 To mimic biological tissue, synthspot generates artificial regions, or groups of spots with similar cell type compositions (Figure 1—figure supplement 1).
 The prior distribution of each cell type in each region is influenced by the selected abundance pattern, called dataset type in the package (Appendix 1).

 Method execution